 My name is Stephen D. Morrison.
 I am 28 years old, and I currently live in Columbus, Ohio with my wife, Ketlin.

-I am a theologian.
+I am an amateur theologian.
 Theology is a central passion of my life.
 I am especially interested in making theology approachable and relevant to everyday people.
 I am not a professionally trained theologian and proudly wear my “amateur” title accordingly.
 I did attend a two year, unaccredited ministry school, but my theological education has been primarily self-taught.

 The theologians who have influenced me the most (so far) are Barth, Torrance, Moltmann, Schleiermacher, and Cone.
 But I am a life-long student and have no fixed allegiances—though I must admit that Barth’s shadow looms the largest in my mind.